Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • peritoneal irritation.

-As treatment, the active administration of several types of antibiotics is carried out.
-Salt solutions are introduced.
-With a low efficiency of therapy, a second operation is performed to remove the uterine stump, and the abdominal cavity is washed with antiseptic preparations with the installation of a drainage system.
+Treatment includes the active administration of several types of antibiotics.
+Saline solutions are introduced.
+If the effectiveness of therapy is low, a repeat operation is performed to remove the uterine stump, and the abdominal cavity is washed with antiseptic drugs and a drainage system is installed.

 After discharge from the clinic, a woman should not stop restorative procedures.
-Rehabilitation at a late stage helps the body to fully recover after surgery.
+Late-stage rehabilitation helps the body fully recover after surgery.
 The following activities are recommended:

 1. Wearing a bandage.
-The supporting corset helps weakened abdominals in the postoperative period.
-When choosing a bandage, one should adhere to the condition that its width exceeds the length of the wound scar by 12-15 mm from above and below.
+A supportive corset helps weakened abdominal muscles during the postoperative period.
+When choosing a bandage, you should adhere to the condition that its width exceeds the length of the wound scar by 12-15 mm from below and from above.

-2. Exclusion of lifting loads over 2.5 kg and limitation of physical activity.
+2. Avoid lifting loads over 2.5 kg and limiting physical activity.
 Sexual contact should be avoided for 1.5-2 months after surgery.

 3. Gymnastic exercises and exercise therapy.
-Kegel exercises are recommended to strengthen the muscles of the vagina and pelvic floor using a special simulator called the perineum.
-Serious sports activities are possible only after 2.5 months after the operation.
+Kegel exercises are recommended to strengthen the muscles of the vagina and pelvic floor using a special exercise machine called the perineal trainer.
+Serious sports activities are possible only after 2.5 months after surgery.

-4. Saunas, baths and hot baths are prohibited for the entire period of late rehabilitation.
-Swimming in open water should be significantly limited.
+4. Saunas, steam baths and hot baths are prohibited for the entire period of late rehabilitation.
+Swimming in open waters should be significantly limited.

 5. Organization of proper nutrition.
-A sparing diet is an important element of the recovery phase.
-In nutrition, measures should be taken to prevent constipation and flatulence.
-The menu is recommended to introduce fiber and liquids (vegetables, fruits, coarse bread).
-Avoid alcoholic beverages and strong coffee.
+A gentle diet is an important element of the recovery phase.
+Dietary measures should be taken to prevent constipation and flatulence.
+It is recommended to include fiber and liquids (vegetables, fruits, coarse bread) in the menu.
+Alcoholic drinks and strong coffee should be excluded.
 It is necessary to increase the intake of vitamins.

-In the diet, measures should be taken to prevent constipation and flatulence.
+Dietary measures should be taken to prevent constipation and flatulence

-Removal of the uterus leads to a number of inevitable consequences for which you should be psychologically prepared.
-As a rule, after such an operation, a premature menopause occurs.
-Since most often, when the uterus is removed, the appendages also suffer, incl. ovaries, then menopause occurs immediately after surgical treatment.
-Such an artificial menopause stops the functioning of the menstrual cycle.
-In this case, you should not worry about sexual opportunities.
-After removal of the uterus, sexual intercourse is allowed already 2-3 months after the operation.
-Naturally, with the loss of the uterus, reproductive abilities are also lost.
-Due to the removal of the cavity for the development of the fetus, pregnancy is impossible.
+Removal of the uterus leads to a number of inevitable consequences, for which you should be psychologically prepared.
+As a rule, after such an operation, premature menopause occurs.
+Since most often when the uterus is removed, the appendages also suffer, incl. ovaries, then menopause occurs immediately after surgical treatment.
+This artificial menopause stops the functioning of the menstrual cycle.
+However, you should not worry about your sexual performance.
+After removal of the uterus, sexual intercourse is allowed 2-3 months after the operation.
+Naturally, when the uterus is lost, reproductive abilities are also lost.
+Due to the removal of the cavity for fetal development, pregnancy is impossible.

 Removal of the uterus is performed only when absolutely necessary, especially in women of reproductive age.
-The modern technology of such surgical treatment has been sufficiently developed, and numerous reviews indicate a positive prognosis for the full recovery of the body after surgery.
-To do this, it is important to comply with all necessary measures of early and late rehabilitation.
+The modern technology of such surgical treatment has been sufficiently developed, and numerous reviews indicate a positive prognosis for the complete recovery of the body after surgery.
+To do this, it is important to follow all the necessary measures of early and late rehabilitation.

 antirodinka.ru